Debt Ratios for Home Lending

-The ratio of debt to income is a formula lenders use to calculate how much of your income is available for a monthly home loan payment after you meet your various other monthly debt payments.
+The ratio of debt to income is a tool lenders use to calculate how much money can be used for your monthly home loan payment after all your other recurring debt obligations are fulfilled.

-The second number is what percent of your gross income every month that should be spent on housing costs and recurring debt.
-Recurring debt includes auto/boat loans, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
+Recurring debt includes credit card payments, car loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, please use this Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, feel free to use our very useful Loan Pre-Qualification Calculator.

-Don't forget these are only guidelines.
-We'd be happy to help you pre-qualify to help you figure out how large a mortgage you can afford.
+Remember these are only guidelines.
+We'd be thrilled to help you pre-qualify to help you determine how much you can afford.